It Starts with a Plan…and a Planner

 People in it for the Long Term

-As we start to build your financial house, there will be many quick wins – I might help you attain the insurance you’ve put off for years, I might help you finally execute a will and estate plan for your family, and I’ll make sure you know exactly how much you need to save to reach your goals.
+As we start to build your financial house, there will be many quick wins – I might help you attain the insurance you’ve put off for years, I might help you finally execute a will and estate plan for your family, or I might help you figure out exactly how much you can withdrawal from your portfolio.

 However, investing and building your financial house is a long term process.
 Markets are volatile and you may experience what appears to be a setback right when you’re getting started.